Use Your iPad and Kinect Control DMX Lighting Using the TUIO Protocol

 Kinect

-Thanks to the amazing developers of the OpenKinect community and to David Baird for creating the TUIO Kinect Complete application.
+Thanks to the amazing developers of the OpenKinect community and to Ryan Webber for creating the Kinect2share application.
 Alternatively, you can look at the OSCeleton app to send the whole skeleton via OSC (use the -q option to send messages compatible with Lightjams).
 With these Windows apps you'll be able to output TUIO or OSC with your Kinect device and hook it to Lightjams.
-Lots of fun ahead!
+Tons of fun ahead!

 Up to 16 Cursors